IgorBuchelnikov/ObservableComputations/README.md

 ## Binding

 Binding class and extention method allows you to bind two arbitrary expressions.
 First expression is a source.
 Second expression is a target.
 The complexity of the expressions is not limited.
+The first expression is passed as an [expression tree](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/).
+The second expression is squashed as a [delegate](https://docs.microsoft.com/en-us/dotnet/api/system.delegate?view=netframework-4.8).
 If source expression value is changed, the new value is assigned to target expression:

 ```csharp
 using System;